-You are reading the Bulletin of the Budapest University of Technology and Economics.
-Its direct predecessor, the Institutum Geometricum, was established in 1782 by Emperor Joseph II, as part of the Faculty of Liberal Arts at the University of Buda.
-During the past 237 years the professors of the university have striven to provide an outstanding quality of education.
-This has earned the university an international reputation, attracting students and also professors from all over the world.
+You are reading the Bulletin of the Budapest University of Technology and Economics (BME), Hungary's leading higher education institution in engineering, with approximately 24,000 students.
+Its direct predecessor, the Institutum Geometricum, was established in 1782 - exactly 240 years ago - by Emperor Joseph II as part of the Faculty of Liberal Arts at the University of Buda.

 Our university has eight faculties.
-They are, in order of foundation: Civil Engineering, Mechanical Engineering, Architecture, Chemical Technology and Biotechnology, Electrical Engineering and Informatics, Transportation Engineering and Vehicle Engineering, Natural Sciences, Economic and Social Sciences.
+In order of foundation: Civil Engineering, Mechanical Engineering, Architecture, Chemical Technology and Biotechnology, Electrical Engineering and Informatics, Transportation Engineering and Vehicle Engineering, Natural Sciences, Economic and Social Sciences.